rubymonolith/superlink/README.md

 # Superlink

-Superlink tames the verbosti of Rails' `link_to` helper by providing a more concise and readable alternative.
+Superlink tames the verbosity of Rails' `link_to` helper by providing a more concise and readable alternative.

 For example, a link that deletes a user from a Rails admin panel might look like this: